 Watch out for these unexpected costs

-As we mentioned above, it’s important to read the fine print for the internet plan you’re interested in before you decide to make a purchase, because those fees may significantly increase your upfront costs or your monthly bill.
+As we mentioned above, it’s important to read the fine print for the internet plan you’re interested in before you decide to make a purchase.
+Those extra fees may significantly increase your upfront costs, your monthly bill or both.

 Keep an eye out for these fees:

-- Installation fees: This is typically a one-time fee that usually costs $100 to $150 for professional installation.
-Some plans have a DIY installation, which is a little cheaper.
+- Installation fees: This is a one-time fee that usually costs $100 to $150 for professional installation.
+Some plans have a DIY installation, which is often cheaper.
 If you feel comfortable enough to install your own equipment, you’ll save some money on installation.